 What are we explaining?
 Do people trust algorithms more or less than they would trust an individual making the same decisions?
 What are the perceived trade-offs between data disclosure and the privacy of individuals whose data are being analysed, in the context of interpretability?
 Which potential sources of bias are most likely to trigger distrust in algorithms?
 What is the relationship between the perceptions about a dataset's fitness for use and the overall trust in the algorithmic system?
 To whom are we explaining and why?
 How do group identities shape perceptions about algorithms?
-Do perceptions about augorithmic decisions when they learn that outcomes produce disparities?
+Do people lose trust in algorithmic decisions when they learn that outcomes produce disparities?
 Is this only the case when these disparities harm their in-group?
-Are people more likely to see algorithms as biased if members of their own group were not involved in and desirability for college admissions or employment.
+Are people more likely to and desirability for college admissions or employment.
 Scoring and ranking are as ubiquitous and powerful as they are opaque.
 Despite their importance, members of the public often know little about why one person is ranked higher than another by a résumé screening or a credit scoring tool, how the ranking process is designed and whether its results can be trusted.